WSU Receives National Award for Assessment

 Get started on your assessment plan now using the resources on this site.
 For example:

-- Use the University Assessment plan feedback rubric (MS Word) to compare your assessment plan to best practices.
+- Use the assessment practices feedback rubric (PDF) to compare your assessment plan to best practices.

 - See examples of the core components of a complete assessment plan:

 - Hold monthly discussions guided by the Individual Program or Department or College Committee Conversation Calendars (PDF) to simplify your assessment planning work.